rabocse/salesforce-backlog-cli/README.md

 ```

+## Script and Data Flow

-- The script reads the enviroment variables (EMAIL, PASS, SF, CLID, CLSE, SECK) from the user's terminal and uses them as input.
+- The script reads the enviroment variables (EMAIL, PASS, SF, CLID, CLSE, SECK) from the user's terminal.

-- The output is a JSON object containing different elements.
-Among those, the access token is present.
+- Such enviroment variables are used to authenticate against the Salesforce instance and get an access token.

-- The access token value is parsed and extracted to then be used in a HTTP header for the data request.
+- Once the access token is properly downloaded and parsed, then it is used in a HTTP header for the data request.

 - The listview (Salesforce resource) is queried and succesfully unmarshalled to then be printed in a table format.

-## Next Steps
+## Roadmap (Next Steps)

 - Input for the script to be accepted via enviroment variables.
 [DONE]
 - Parse JSON output and extract only the "access token" value.
 [DONE]
 - Pass the access token value to next section of the script.
 [DONE]
 - Avoid the usage of external tools (jq and/or grep), build the presentation of data in the source code.
 (Table format) [DONE]
+- Create "Go modules" and share the interim state of the script.
+[DONE]
 - Modify the downloaded resource (currently sObject/case) to a resource that provides the list of active cases from the engineer.
 - Containerize the application.
 - Allow the user to specify a case ID to get additional information about it.
 - Get the attachment from Salesforce:
     - Direct attachments from Salesforce.
     - Attachments from third party integrated tool like S-Drive.

+NOTE: Roadmad is subject to changes.